GDSC-UTSC/gdg-website/README.md

 ## Contributing

 We welcome contributions from students and developers!
 This is an open-source project designed to help the GDG community learn and grow together.

-Read the [https://www.gdgutsc.ca/docs](docs) to learn more about project conventions and architecture
+Read the [docs](https://www.gdgutsc.ca/docs) to learn more about project conventions and architecture.
 ### Development Guidelines

 - Follow the existing code style and TypeScript conventions